 #4 The composition of the universe is 68% dark energy, 27% dark matter and 5% normal matter.

 #5 Big Bang theory says that the age of the universe is 13.8 billion years old.

 Hoping that the above article included all interesting facts about the planetary system for kids.
 Do read the fascinating facts about the universe mentioned above.

 Hunting for more facts about the sun, and the Earth ?
 Want good, proper study material for kids.
-Then, visit the website Real School to find all solutions and best articles for kids in all aspects of studying.
+Then, visit the website The Real School Of Montessori to find all solutions and best articles for kids in all aspects of studying.